A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Introduction

-In this work, we measure the quality of the credible regions computed through various Bayesian techniques in simulation-based inference.
-We frame our main contribution as the collection of extensive empirical evidence that required months of computation.
-Our results demonstrate that all benchmarked techniques can produce non-conservative credible regions, highlighting the need for a new class of conservative approximate inference algorithms.
+In this work, we measure and discuss the quality of the credible regions produced by various algorithms for Bayesian simulation-based inference.
+We frame our main contribution as the collection of extensive empirical evidence requiring months of computation, demonstrating that all benchmarked techniques may produce non-conservative credible regions.
+Our results emphasize the need for a new class of methods: conservative approximate inference algorithms.
+In addition, we provide empirical evidence that using an ensemble of models in place of a single model tends to produce more reliable approximations.
 The structure of the paper is outlined as follows.
 Section \ref{sec:background} describes the statistical formalism, necessary background and includes a thorough motivation for coverage.
 Section \ref{sec:experiments} highlights our main results.
-Section \ref{sec:discussion} presents several avenues of future research to {\bfseries enable drawing reliable scientific conclusions} with simulation-based inference.
-All code related to this manuscript is available at \href{https://github.com/montefiore-ai/crisis-in-sbi}{\texttt{github.com/montefiore-ai/crisis-in-sbi}}.
+Section \ref{sec:discussion} presents several avenues of future research to enable drawing reliable scientific conclusions with simulation-based inference.
+All code related to this manuscript is available at \href{https://github.com/montefiore-ai/trust-crisis-in-simulation-based-inference}{\texttt{https://github.com/montefiore-ai/trust-crisis-in-simulation-based-inference}}.